opengenomebrowser/opengenomebrowser.github.io/tutorials/genomes.md

 - apply filters
 - sort by column
 - forward selected genomes to further analysis
-- add or remove metadata columns (settings panel)
+- add or remove metadata columns (settings bar)
 - download the table in xlsx or csv format (settings panel)

 ## Usage